robinscripts/fit-fusion/README.md

 ## Credits:

-- `Font Awesome` - Icons used in the project.
+- `Remix Icon` - Icons used in the project.
 - `Google Fonts` - Fonts used in the project.
 - Testimonial carousel inspired by Slick Carousel.
 - Smooth scrolling functionality adapted from W3Schools.